 Issues with an empty or a derelict property

-What can the Council do about an empty property?
+What we can do about an empty property

-There are many ways the council can deal with empty properties.
-We target long-term vacant properties and their owners are encouraged to take action to return them to residential use.
-Occasionally we need to take enforcement action against owners who continue to leave their property empty, where we have received complaints about public health issues, such as a large build up of rubbish or if the property is open to unauthorised access.
+We encourage the owners of long-term vacant properties to take action to return them to residential use.
+Occasionally we need to take enforcement action against owners who continue to leave their property empty.
+We do this when we receive complaints about public health issues, such as a build-up of rubbish or the property being open to unauthorised access.

 In certain circumstances we can:

-- Work with owners so that they can voluntarily fix the problem, or
+- work with owners so they can voluntarily fix the problem

-- Serve notice on owners whose property is causing statutory public nuisance where they have failed to willingly remedy the cause, or
+- serve notice on owners when their property is causing statutory public nuisance and they have failed to willingly remedy the cause

-- Carry out the works 'in default', should an owner refuse to comply with the terms of the Notice within the timescale given.
+- carry out the works 'in default' if an owner refuses to follow the terms of the notice within the timescale given

 We can offer landlords and owners:

-- Financial assistance for repairs to bring properties back into use (only in certain circumstances).
+- financial help for repairs to bring properties back into use (only in certain circumstances)

-What can I do if the empty property is physically affecting my property?
+What to do if the empty property is physically affecting your property

-If your property is suffering from a physical problem such as dampness or dry rot which has its origins in the disrepair of an adjoining empty property it may constitute a Private Nuisance.
+If your property has a problem such as dampness or dry rot caused by the disrepair of an adjoining empty property, it may constitute a 'private nuisance'.

-The common sense test which the Court applies is "Is the activity or situation unreasonable or excessive or both in the opinion of the ordinary man in the street; not somebody who may be oversensitive or in unique circumstances?"
-If you consider the answer to be "yes", then you could proceed with reasonable confidence.
+The Court uses a common-sense test: "Is the activity or situation unreasonable or excessive or both in the opinion of the ordinary person in the street, not somebody who may be oversensitive or in unique circumstances?"
+If you consider the answer to be "yes", you could proceed with reasonable confidence.

-If you know of a property standing empty and causing problems, whether it is council or privately owned, then contact us using the details below for advice and assistance.
+If you know of a property standing empty and causing problems, whether it is council or privately owned, contact us using the details below.

 It is not illegal to keep a property empty but it can be an expensive option.
-You must make sure that it remains secure and well-maintained during the vacancy, that the gardens are kept neat and tidy and that you pay your council tax and other utility demands.
+You must make sure that it is secure and well-maintained, that the gardens are neat and tidy, and that you pay your Council Tax and other utility demands.

 To prevent the property falling into disrepair and becoming a target for vandalism you should, at least:

-- Have it inspected at regular intervals and undertake any repairs or damage that may occur
+- have it inspected at regular intervals and repair any damage that may occur

 0191 433 3376